Axtheris/VexBags/README.md

 - Data folder: `plugins/VexBags/`
 - Primary store: `backpacks.yml`
 - Owner index: `index.yml`
+- Items persist as a map of `stackKey -> count` where `stackKey` is a canonical, hashed signature of the item stack (includes meta/NBT).
+Legacy material-only entries are auto-read when possible.
 - Saves are debounced and run asynchronously to minimize disk churn

 ## Security and anti-dupe